zhgzhg/Drizzle/README.md

 A lightweight dependency helper for Arduino IDE.

-By clicking on "Tools / Bulk Resolve Marked Dependencies" Drizzle will download the libraries, platform, set the board, and its specific settings, __all described into the comments of your sketch file__.
+By clicking on "Tools / Apply Drizzle @ Markers" Drizzle will download the libraries, platform, set the board, and its specific settings, __all described into the comments of your sketch file__.

 Drizzle operates on top of Arduino IDE's library and board manager.
 It enables them to provide components, which now can be described into